fregu856/3DOD_thesis/README.md

 validation f1: 0.8914
 ```
 - - It also creates the file *3DOD_thesis/training_logs/model_Extended-Frustum-PointNet_eval_val_seq/eval_dict_val_seq_{sequence number}.pkl*, containing ground truth and predicted 3Dbbox parameters which can be used for visualization.

+***
+#### Run pretrained Extended-Frustum-PointNet model on *KITTI test*:
+- SSH into the paperspace server.
+- $ sudo sh start_docker_image.sh
+- $ cd --
+- $ python 3DOD_thesis/Extended-Frustum-PointNet/eval_frustum_pointnet_img_test.py

+- - Running this script will create the file *3DOD_thesis/training_logs/model_Extended-Frustum-PointNet_eval_test/eval_dict_test.pkl*, containing predicted 3Dbbox parameters which can be used for visualization.

+- - When running the model on *KITTI test*, we take detections from a 2D object detector (implemented in a previous thesis project at Zenuty) as input 2Dbboxes.
+The 2D detector has the following performance for cars on *KITTI val*: Easy - 87.8% | Moderate - 77.4% | Hard - 68.1%.